Joint appointment History/Islamic Studies

 I also teach graduate classes in the Institute of Islamic Studies.
-Topics include: Empire and the Middle East; historical and literary approaches to the modern Middle East (co-taught with Michelle Hartman); new directions in Palestine Studies.
+Topics include: Empire and the Middle East; new directions in Palestine Studies; and Palestine under British occupation.

 I have supervised several MA students to completion both in the Institute of Islamic Studies and in the Department of History and Classical Studies.
 My MA students’ topics have included: the history of the Shawam community in Egypt; the Arab Revolt of 1916; the history of the Palestinian refugees in Lebanon; the political career of Gertrude Bell; the history of the Muslim Brotherhood in Syria; the history of Jewish insurgency in Mandate Palestine; and a comparative history of colonial commissions in Palestine and South Africa (co-supervised with Elizabeth Elbourne).

 I have supervised six PhDs to completion (four in the Department of History and Classical Studies, and two in Islamic Studies).
 Topics include the relationship between the late Ottoman state and Western missionaries; a social biography of Taha Hussein; a social biography of ‘Izz al-Din al-Qassam; and a history of the Israeli-Palestinian peace negotiations after Oslo.
-In addition I have served as a comprehensive exam examiner for approximately 20 PhD students in the Department of History and Classical Studies and the Institute of Islamic Studies.
-Examination fields have included the history of the 20th-century Middle East; the history of modern Egypt; the history of modern Palestine; women, gender and sexuality in the history of the modern Middle East; and British and French colonialism in the modern Middle East.
+In addition, I have served as a comprehensive exam examiner for approximately 20 PhD students in the Department of History and Classical Studies and the Institute of Islamic Studies.
+Examination fields have included the history of the 20th-century Middle East; the history of modern Egypt; the history of modern Palestine; and British and French colonialism in the modern Middle East.